jsle97/tiny-callAI/README.md

 ## Final Words

-tinyCall is what we wished existed when we started juggling multiple AI providers.
+callAI-tiny is what we wished existed when we started juggling multiple AI providers.
 It's not trying to be everything to everyone - it's just trying to make AI calls tiny and simple.

 Got questions?
 Issues?
 Just want to say hi?
 Open an issue on GitHub.
 We're friendly, promise!